iolab-uniud/pvrpif-instances/README.md

-# pvrpif-instances
+# Instances for the Periodic Vehicle Routing with Intermediate Facilities: Waste Collection
-Case study and artificial Instances for the asymmetric periodic vehicle routing problems designed in accordance with the requirements of  a waste collection company
+Case study and artificial Instances for the asymmetric periodic vehicle routing problems designed according to the requirements of  a waste collection company.

+TODO: add description